 We first extracted all the coding regions from the Gencode v19 annotation.
-For the annotation accuracy, we only selected the protein coding genes with gene\status labeled as "KNOWN" from the annotation.
+For annotation accuracy, we only selected the protein coding genes with gene\status labeled as "KNOWN" from the annotation.
 Then all the protein coding transcripts of the selected genes were selected.
 We merged multiple transcripts to get the final protein coding gene annotation as shown in Fig. S9.
+In total, 19,291 known protein-coding genes haven been used in this analysis.